-Whether you are currently working in education or new to the field, Saint Mary’s University of Minnesota’s special education program prepares you to work with learners who receive special education services for specific learning disabilities, children on the autism spectrum, and/or those with emotional or behavioral disorders.
+Whether you are currently working in education or are new to the field, Saint Mary’s University of Minnesota’s special education program prepares you to work with learners who receive special education services for specific learning disabilities, children on the autism spectrum, and those with emotional or behavioral disorders.

 Saint Mary’s offers several program options within the master’s programs in special education.
 Options are available for licensed educators, those seeking an initial teaching license, and those wishing to obtain a master's degree without preparing for licensure.

-For Students With No Previous Teaching Licensure Wishing to Teach Special Ed
+For Students With No Previous Teaching Licensure Wishing to Teach Special Education

-For Students Wishing to Study Special Ed Without Obtaining Licensure
+For Students Wishing to Study Special Education Without Obtaining Licensure

-For Students With a Teaching License Wishing to Teach Special Ed or Add Additional License
+For Students With a Teaching License Wishing to Teach Special Education or Add an Additional License

 If you already hold a general subject classroom teaching license or licensure as an Academic and Behavioral Strategist (ABS) you can add an additional license in LD, EBD, and/or ASD.
 Courses may be taken either entirely online or at the Twin Cities Campus.